What will be the distribution for fiscal year 2016?

 The payment timetable of the balance is as follows:

 On what date do I have to own Vivendi shares to qualify for dividend or distribution payment?

-To receive the dividend or the distribution paid by the company, you must own your shares, at the latest, on the Record date, one day before the Ex date.
+To receive the dividend or the distribution paid by the company, you must own your shares before the Ex-date.

-For any clarification on the tax regime applicable to this distribution, in particular pertaining to the adjustment to the tax basis of the shares held, shareholders are urged to contact their personal tax adviser.
+N.B. : For any clarification on the tax regime applicable to Vivendi distributions, shareholders are urged to contact their personal tax adviser.

 How can I recover part of the withholding tax in France if I am a non-resident?

-Since January 2007, non-residents who wish to recover part of the French withholding tax must use the following forms, which come in two bundles:
+Non-residents who wish to recover part of the French withholding tax under the provisions of an international tax treaty must use the following forms issued in 2017, which come in two bundles:

 You can obtain these forms:

 - From the tax authorities in your country of residence

 - Through the non-resident tax center (Centre des impôts des non-résidents, 10 rue du Centre, 93465 Noisy-le-Grand, France)